American Institute of Architects: History

-In the mid-1960s, a design competition was held to select an architect for a new AIA headquarters located at 1735 New York Avenue, NW, in Washington, D.C.
+In the mid-1960s, a design competition was held to select an architect for a new AIA headquarters to be located at 1735 New York Avenue NW, in Washington, D.C.
 Mitchell Giurgola Architects won the competition but failed to gain approval from the United States Commission of Fine Arts for the design concept.
 Subsequently, the firm resigned from the commission, and The Architects Collaborative (TAC) was chosen to redesign the building.
 Led by TAC principals Norman Fletcher and Howard Elkus, the design was ultimately approved in 1970 and completed in 1973.

 AIA's headquarters also serves as the home of the American Institute of Architecture Students, the Association of Collegiate Schools of Architecture, and the National Architectural Accrediting Board.

 Organization

 Membership

 The American Institute of Architects (AIA) has a membership of over 100,000 licensed architects and associated professionals.
 AIA members adhere to a code of ethics and professional conduct designed to demonstrate commitment to upholding the highest standards in professional practice and dedication.

 AIA offers membership at five different levels: